-The creation of an energetic pulsar in a supernova explosion often results in the formation of a composite supernova remnant (SNR) that can be characterized by emission from the remnant, an associated pulsar wind nebula (PWN), and the neutron star (NS) itself.
+The creation of an energetic pulsar in a supernova explosion often results in the formation of a composite supernova remnant (SNR) that can be characterized by emission from the remnant, an associated pulsar wind nebula (PWN), and the neutron star (NS) itself (see, e.g., Gaensler & Slane 2006).
 Recent studies of such systems have resulted in discoveries of new pulsars, constraints on the spectra of particles injected from the pulsars into their nebulae, and evidence for interactions between the SNR reverse shock (RS) and the PWN.
-Broadband observations of composite SNRs have been crucial for improving our undestanding of the detailed evolution of these systems, particularly with the vast improvements in capabilities provided by current Xray and γ -ray observatories.
+Broadband observations of composite SNRs have been crucial for improving our understanding of the detailed evolution of these systems, particularly with the vast improvements in capabilities provided by current X-ray and γ -ray observatories.